mrowe/mikerowecode.com/_posts/2007-10-28-leopard-web-server.md

+---
+layout: post
-Making "personal web sharing" work after Leopard upgrade
+title: Making "personal web sharing" work after Leopard upgrade
+---

 My upgrade to Leopard has gone mostly well (if you don't mind waiting half a day for spotlight to index everything, then another half a day